-- Private recruitment agencies can provide a wide range of information and an efficient job-matching service for employers.
-Before registering, check whether they charge. - Online job search engines allow you to create a company profile, post vacancies, and receive applications from candidates.
+- Private recruitment agencies.
+Private employment agencies can provide a wide range of information and an efficient job-matching service for employers.
+Before registering, check whether they charge. - Online job search engines.
+Some job search engines allow you to create a company profile, post vacancies and receive ap plications from candidates.
 Often, there is a facility for jobseekers to post CVs, so you can view them freely.
-Before registering, check if there is a charge. - Around half of EU Internet users have a social media presence.
-If your company regularly uses platforms such as Facebook, Twitter, or LinkedIn, you can use them to promote your job vacancies to the world - and to research potential candidates.
+Before registering, check whether there is a charge. - Social media.
+Around half of EU Internet users have a social media presence.
+If your company regularly uses platforms such as Facebook, Twitter or LinkedIn, you can use them to promote your job vacancies to the world - and to research potential candidates.